KaptainCnuckz/Scroll-Wheel-Emulation/README.md

 ## Description

 A simple executable that emulates a mouse scroll wheel's up and down movements, via Shift + Up and Down arrow keys.
+Made in and compiled with AutoHotkey 1.1.

 ## Install & Usage